Cagli, Italy

 • Develop an awareness and sensitivity to cultural norms and expectations as they are similar to and different from American cultural values, then use this learning in the development of a multimedia project on some aspect of the community

-• Understand a culture from an insider’s perspective and build your capacity for empathy.
+• Understand a culture from an ethnographic insider’s perspective and build your capacity for empathy.

 • Display a growing awareness of food, agriculture, and culture as it applies to Italian life style.